boehmv/2025_UPF1_NMDRHT/README.md

-# Computational analyses for: Rapid UPF1 depletion illuminates the temporal dynamics of the NMD-regulated human transcriptome
+# Computational analyses and plots for: Rapid UPF1 depletion illuminates the temporal dynamics of the NMD-regulated human transcriptome

 ------------------------------------------------------------------------